China acknowledges "Russia's aggression towards Ukraine" - but does not leave Putin's side

 Xi Jinping: No use of nuclear weapons in Ukraine war

 In his first phone call last week with Volodymyr Zelenskyy since the escalation of the Ukraine war more than a year ago, Xi Jinping, as usual, avoided talking about a war.
 Instead he used the phrase “Ukraine crisis”.
 While calling for a quick diplomatic solution to the conflict, Xi did not condemn Russia’s attack.
 In the Chinese summary of the conversation, the word “Russia” is even missing entirely.
-Xi, meanwhile, referred to the 12-point plan for Ukraine that his government presented earlier this year – which, however, also refrains from condemning Russia and does not contain any demand for the withdrawal of Russian troops from Ukraine.
+Xi, meanwhile, referred to the 12-point plan for Ukraine that his government presented earlier this year – which, however, also refrains from condemning Russia and also contains no demand for the withdrawal of Russian troops from Ukraine.

 Xi Jinping and Russia’s ruler Vladimir Putin continue to maintain good relations despite the Russian attack.
 In March, for example, Xi flew to Moscow to meet Putin; On the other hand, he declined an invitation from Zelenskyj to visit Kiev as well.